Notify me

 Bandol has rightly earned its place as the world’s greatest rosé appellation, but if any region is coming for its crown, it is perhaps the island of Corsica, right across the Mediterranean from Provence.
 Different climates and terroirs are scattered around the island, from windswept coastal plains to more rugged inland mountains, and a thrilling variety of styles of rosé are made, mostly from Corsica’s native grapes.

 The first Corsican rosé I uncork to win someone over to the island’s charms is Domaine de Marquiliani’s featherweight vin gris, made by Anne Amalric.
-It’s made entirely from red grapes—Sciaccarellu with a splash of Syrah—but its hue is so ethereal it almost resembles a white wine due to the fleeting time the juice spends on the grapeskins after pressing.
+It’s made entirely from a red grape, Sciaccarellu, but its hue is so ethereal it almost resembles a white wine because of how delicately Anne presses the fruit after harvest.

 Don’t mistake this light color for subtle flavor, though.
 Waves of peach, melon, seaspray, and herbs come rolling across the palate, showcasing the beauty of Anne’s terroir halfway up Corsica’s eastern coast.